tibbben/geospatial-visualization/course_description.md

 *Other Readings:*

-Optional reading materials will be available through online access.
+Optional reading materials will be available through online access or directly from the instructors.
 Please see the course schedule below for the links.

 *Geospatial Data:*